djplaner/blog/docs/2007/07/12/further-reflection-on-creating-innovative-good-quality-lt/index.md

----
+﻿---
 categories:
 - ascilitementor
-date: 2007-07-12 22:32:42+10:00
-next:
-  text: Claiming my blog on technorati
-  url: /blog/2007/08/01/claiming-my-blog-on-technorati/
-previous:
-  text: Some short-term futures for learning @ CQU
-  url: /blog/2007/07/11/some-short-term-futures-for-learning-cqu/
-title: '"Further reflection on creating innovative, good quality L&#038;T"'
-type: post
-template: blog-post.html
 comments:
 - approved: '1'
   author: Kathleen Gray
   author_email: kgray@unimelb.edu.au
   author_ip: 128.250.6.244
   author_url: null
   content: "Though I\xE2\x80\x99d play devils\xE2\x80\x99 advocate in my comments\
     \ today\xE2\x80\xA6:)\n\nRe your favourite diagram: wouldn\xE2\x80\x99t it be\
     \ fairer to say that the ultimate aim is to create in the students a sense of\
     \ rightness around L&amp;T?\n\nRe your examples (\xE2\x80\x9Coverspending \xE2\
     \x80\xA6\xE2\x80\xA6.increases in support):  to what extent do you consider that\
     \ as the head of a university infrastructure unit, it is up to you (and by extension\
     \ your unit) to use your role and position in the organisation to influence for\
     \ the better other aspects of the infrastructure that pose barriers to improving\
     \ L&amp;T?\n\nRe maintaining a sense of equilibrium/homeostasis between the system\
     \ and the external world: The world isn\xE2\x80\x99t external to the system, but\
     \ rather, the world is constituted of interconnected systems.
 Massive change isn\xE2\
     \x80\x99t bad or good, it just is part of how the world turns, in ecological terms.\
     \ Homeostasis is the quality that enables rapid recovery from massive change \xE2\
     \x80\x93 100 years in the case of Krakatoa is pretty quick in geological time!\
     \  Homeostasis doesn\xE2\x80\x99t preclude change; r and K strategies are equally\
     \ important to it.
 If you have trouble accentuating the positive, think of all\
     \ the biodiversity that flourishes when a few resource-hogging climax species\
     \ are brought low by massive change \xE2\x80\x93 it ushers in a time for widespread\
     \ flora and fauna renewal and a different stage in the ecosystem cycle that is\
     \ far from simple or unsophisticated and has its own beauty.\n\nAlthough they\
     \ can be grossly mismanaged, versioning up or migrating over (Blackboard 6.3 to\
     \ 7.3 or Blackboard to Moodle) aren\xE2\x80\x99t really massive changes in comparison\
     \ to others that university leaders have to implement.
 Restructuring organisational\
     \ units may bring lesser or greater changes - but \xE2\x80\x9Crestructuring\xE2\
     \x80? is not a bad word, and is part of any manager\xE2\x80\x99s repertoire, including\
     \ yours.\n\nLocal adaptation, small change, trust \xE2\x80\x93 what if by proceeding\
     \ mainly in this way you are actually fiddling while Rome burns, rearranging the\
     \ deckchairs on the Titanic, building false confidence in the status quo, or otherwise\
     \ trying to sustain the unsustainable?\n\nYou might find Geoff Sharrock\xE2\x80\
     \x99s article in the current Australian Universities Review 49(1&amp;2) thought-provoking\
     \ to read, especially his conclusions about activist forms of leadership, engaging\
     \ staff in considered adaptation, and organisational reinvention from within.\n\
     \nCheers,\nKathleen"
   date: '2007-07-31 15:34:58'
   date_gmt: '2007-07-31 05:34:58'
   id: '1565'
   parent: '0'
   type: comment
   user_id: '0'

-pingbacks:
+date: 2007-07-12 12:32:42
+next:
+  text: Claiming my blog on technorati
+  url: /blog/2007/08/01/claiming-my-blog-on-technorati/
-    []
+pingbacks: []
+previous:
+  text: Some short-term futures for learning @ CQU
+  url: /blog/2007/07/11/some-short-term-futures-for-learning-cqu/
+template: blog-post.html
+title: '"Further reflection on creating innovative, good quality L&#038;T"'
+type: post
 ---
 During 2007 I'm participating in the [ASCILITE mentoring program](http://www.ascilite.org.au/index.php?option=com_content&task=view&id=52&Itemid=0).
 My mentor and I have been using a discussion on this blog as part of that process.
 This post is a continuation of a discussion started [on an earlier blog post](http://cq-pan.cqu.edu.au/david-jones/blog/?p=118).
 In particular, I'm going to pick up and reflect upon some of Kathleen's comments.